 - Holding workshops to instruct and design handcrafted items for fundraisers

-- Hosting our 7th annual Victorian Tea” -- Saturday, May 10, 2014.
+- Hosting our 8th annual Victorian Tea” -- Saturday, May 10, 2014.
 The event is open to the public.
 Click here to download a reservation form NOTE: We tend to fill up quickly so be sure to register early.

 - Expanding our sewing projects to include iron workers’ historic garb

 - Offering a series of hands on learning activities in the arts, crafts, and domestic skills from the past ….
 Knitting, dyeing, herbal specialties, and more.

 - Continuing herb gardening, offer mini workshop monthly on gardening

 - Providing interpreters training for the office/store to support tours

 Gardening By the Month – Starting Tuesday, March 4, 2014 and lasting until July, come to Joanna Furnace to learn about Herb Gardening.
 Participants can register for one month or for all six classes.
 Click here to download the Gardening by the Month Registration Form.